chenryn/ELKstack-guide-cn/logstash/develop/README.md

   s.name = 'logstash-filter-mything'
   s.version         = '1.1.0'
   s.licenses = ['Apache License (2.0)']
-  s.summary = "This mything filter is just for ELKstack Guide example" s.description = "This gem is a logstash plugin required to be installed on top of the Logstash core pipeline using $LS_HOME/bin/plugin install gemname.
+  s.summary = "This mything filter is just for ELK Stack Guide example" s.description = "This gem is a logstash plugin required to be installed on top of the Logstash core pipeline using $LS_HOME/bin/plugin install gemname.
 This gem is not a stand-alone program" s.authors = ["Chenryn"] s.email = 'chenlin7@staff.sina.com.cn'